GeorgeHernandez/GeorgeHernandez/DailyList.md

 Usually on the Weekend.

+- [ ] ⚖️ Weigh myself
+- [ ] ⏲️🫀 Set a Timer then Log my Blood Pressure and Heart Rate
 - [ ] 💊 Refresh my Supplements, Vitamins, etc.
-- [ ] ⚖️ weigh myself
-- [ ] ⏲️🫀 Set a Timer then Log my Blood Pressure and Heart Rate
 - [ ] 🚪🔔 Recharge the Doorbell.
 (Yes I need to get a wired doorbell)
 - [ ] 🗑️ Empty Wastebaskets
 - [ ] 🌙👕🛀🧺 Refresh Night Shirt, Towels.
 Laundry.